 I’m chairing the SFPA’s poetry contest, this year, and it opens today!
 First, second, and third place prizes will go to the best speculative poems in each of three length categories.
 All forms and styles of speculative poetry are accepted.
 You can read more about the contest rules on the official contest website.
 This year’s judge is… Read More SFPA Speculative Poetry Contest Opens Today!

 I received my contributors’ copies of Cimarron Review in this afternoon’s mail.
 It’s an honor to have two poems from the full-length poetry manuscript I’m working on appear alongside work by Karen Skolfield, Sidney Wade, and Edmund White.
 Highlights for me, in addition to work by the above-mentioned poets, included Katherine Kaufman’s prose poem, “The Foxes,” and Miriam Cohen’s wonderfully… Read More “Der Froschkönig” and “The Frog Princess [Remix]” in Cimarron Review

 My prose poem, “Wolf Skin,” had its musical debut this week at the Baltimore Composers Forum concert with the original score by composer Elizabeth Skola Davis.
 Watch the video below to see the performance by Joseph Regan, tenor, and Tim McReynolds, piano!
 The lyrics originally appeared as a prose poem in the Los Angeles Review and as… Read More Wolf Skin at Baltimore Composers Forum

 I’ve been remiss in not writing about my wonderful experience at Frostburg Indie Lit Festival in October, where I was invited to be part of a panel on Fairy Tales Reimagined by Sarah Ann Winn.
-I stayed with a fabulous group of writers at a beautiful cabin in the mountains outside town, where the view on my morning runs… Read More Frostburg Indie Lit Fest, Jackalope-Girl, and two poems in Rose Red Review
+I stayed with a fabulous group of writers at a beautiful cabin in the mountains outside town, where the view on my morning runs… Read More Frostburg, Jackalope-Girl, and Rose Red Review